 However, what does that actually mean?

 One excellent thing to look for on the technical side is open protocols.
 You don't want to choose a system that's based on a proprietary closed protocol that only one manufacturer supports.
-Not just because that's a huge business inconvenience (it'll trap you into future purchasing from just that manufacturer), but also because open protocols that are supported by many manufacturers are much more proven and reliable.
+Not just because that's a huge business inconvenience (SCADA vendors will trap you into future purchasing from just them), but also because open protocols that are supported by many manufacturers are much more proven and reliable.
 They're simply in use more.

 Also, the following standard aspects that you'd expect when you're trying to find proven technology are:

 Always ask your prospective vendor: "Who uses your product?"

 Independently, make the vendor prove it.
 Ask for testimonials, referral lists, and case studies.
 Call the contacts as well, and you'll have a better idea of what your potential vendor is all about.